DanielWen-Takuya/aiy-voice-development/README.md

 - [ ] Save the sound in database?
 - [ ] Recall the recorded text -> how to prononce it
 - [x] begin the android server and client -> connection ok ->check for data
-- [ ] change the server to Flask RESTful server -> connectin ok -> send basic info ok -> use JSON to return info & use MD5 to cover password
+- [ ] change the server to Flask RESTful server -> connectin ok -> send basic info ok -> use JSON to return info & use MD5 to cover password ok -> everytime logout send REST to delete and react in server side